 - Platform:Windows, macOS X, Linux, PS4, PS3, Xbox One, Xbox 360, Android, iOS, Kindle, Wii U, Nintendo 3DS, Nintendo Switch, Google Stadia

 That said, the combat in Terraria evolves greatly over time.
-You start as usual, with weapons made of mud and stone.
-But then, you can unlock skills, magical powers, weapons, and gears by finding and building better equipment.
+You start with basic weapons, but you can unlock skills, magical powers, weapons, and gears by finding and building better equipment.

 - Developer:System Era Softworks